microsoft/ebpf-for-windows/docs/Long term goals.md

 ## Context Agility

-The threat profile being faced by computer systems is continually evolving and as result it is likely that the mitigations required will likewise evolve.
+The threat profile being faced by computer systems is continually evolving and as a result it is likely that the mitigations required will likewise evolve.
 To this end, the project has invested heavily in the ability to run code within in a wide variety of contexts, ranging from operating in kernel mode, to running within user mode processes or in isolate enclaves (either hardware backed or